nixworks/public/news/2005/11/21/README.md

 ##### Israeli Prime Minister
 ### [ The Prime Minister of Israel, Ariel Sharon, announces his resignation from Likud and his intention to form a new party, and asks the President of Israel to call a general election. ](/news/2005/11/21/the-prime-minister-of-israel-ariel-sharon-announces-his-resignation-from-likud-and-his-intention-to-form-a-new-party-and-asks-the-presid.md)
-_Context: President, Likud, Israeli Prime Minister, Kadima, Ariel Sharon, Israeli legislative election_
+_Context: Kadima, Israeli Prime Minister, Israeli legislative election, President, Ariel Sharon, Likud_

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: Five Iraqi civilians, including three children, are shot dead by U.S. troops as they approached a checkpoint in Baquba.
 The minibus they were travelling in failed to stop as it approached a roadblock. ](/news/2005/11/21/conflict-in-iraq-five-iraqi-civilians-including-three-children-are-shot-dead-by-u-s-troops-as-they-approached-a-checkpoint-in-baquba-t.md)